urbanstrategy/azure-kubernetes-services-automation/README.md

 # azure-kubernetes-services-automation
-This repository exemplifies the creation of an AKS cluster
+This repository exemplifies the creation of an AKS cluster.